- Written by Dr.Mehmet Demircioglu

 A professional or competitive athlete should plan the operation around the season, not squeeze surgery into a narrow gap and hope the scalp behaves perfectly.
 The best window is usually a period when the athlete can protect the scalp, avoid contact, avoid helmets, reduce sweat exposure, and attend follow-up without pressure.

-If sport is part of your work, the return plan should be discussed before the operation.
+If sport is part of your work, we should discuss the return plan before the operation.
 This is similar to planning time off work after a hair transplant, but the standard has to be stricter when work includes impact, sweat, helmets, or public visibility.
+Coaches, trainers, and medical staff need the actual restrictions.
+A hidden early return is harder to control safely.

-The plan also has to respect donor management and the patient’s long-term result.
+The plan also has to respect donor management and the future result.
 An athlete may want the most convenient date, but the scalp needs the right conditions.
 If the only available surgery date forces contact training too soon, waiting may be the better surgical decision.

 A rushed operation can create a false economy.
-The patient saves a few weeks in the schedule, then spends months worrying about every bump, scab, and delayed growth.
+You save a few weeks in the schedule, then spend months worrying about every bump, scab, and delayed growth.
 That is not a good trade.

-A warning sign is clinic advice that gives the same sport answer to every patient without asking about the actual sport.
-A person returning to slow walking and a person returning to boxing are not asking the same medical question.
+I worry when clinic advice gives the same sport answer to every patient without asking about the actual sport.
+Someone returning to slow walking and someone returning to boxing are not asking the same medical question.

 Casual advice also concerns me.
 If a clinic says all sport is fine after a few days, the next question is whether they mean walking, gym, football, heading, sparring, helmets, or competition.
 Clear instructions should separate light activity, hard training, and contact sport.

 A better discussion should include the recipient area, donor area, scabs, swelling, redness, pain, sweat, helmet use, sun exposure, and what to do after accidental impact.
-This is part of broader hair transplant aftercare, not a small lifestyle detail.
+This belongs inside broader hair transplant aftercare, not as a small lifestyle detail.

 Patients sometimes want permission more than judgment.
 I understand that.
 But a good surgical plan should not only tell you what you want to hear.
 It should protect the result when your motivation to return is stronger than your healing.